mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 ---
 title: 'Getting Started - Preact'
 ---

 ## Introduction

-Mixers standard set of controls (Button, Joystick, etc.) are built with [Preact](https://preactjs.com/), a super- ghtweight- brary for interacting with the DOM, and [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html), a superset of JavaScript which gives you the option of adding type annotations to your code.
+Mixer's standard set of controls (Button, Joystick, etc.) are built with [Preact](https://preactjs.com/), a super lightweight library for interacting with the DOM, and [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html), a superset of JavaScript which gives you the option of adding type annotations to your code.

 With both of these tools combined Custom Control development can be a blast.
 We recommend these tools to develop your custom controls.
-If youd rather try out plain HTML & JavaScript, you can follow our [HTML Guide](/guides/mixplay/customcontrols/gettingstartedwithhtml) instead.
+If you'd rather try out plain HTML & JavaScript, you can follow our [HTML Guide](/guides/mixplay/customcontrols/gettingstartedwithhtml) instead.

 ## Quickstart

 ### Prerequisites

 You first need to [install Node.js](https://nodejs.org/en/download/) on your computer.
 We require Node.js version 8.0.0 or higher.
 Node.js lets you run our build scripts and tools.
-Youll also need a decent code editor.
+You'll also need a decent code editor.
 We recommend [Visual Studio Code](https://code.visualstudio.com/) as a powerful editor with great JavaScript support out-of-the-box.

 ### Downloading the Control Development Kit

-After Node.js is installed youll need to download our Control Development Kit (CDK).
-The CDK powers custom control development with an integrated set of tools such as previewing, testing and more.
+After Node.js is installed you'll need to download our Control Development Kit (CDK).
+The CDK powers custom control development with an integrated set of tools, such as previewing, testing and more.
 You can download the CDK [here](https://aka.ms/MixerCDK).
-Once youve downloaded the installer, double click on it to open it.
+Once you've downloaded the installer, double click on it to open it.
 This will install and then run the CDK.

 ### Create a Project

-Once the CDK is running youll see the following screen:
+Once the CDK is running you'll see the following screen:

 ![The Start Screen of the CDK](../cdkStartScreen.png)

-Custom Controls are stored within Projects in the CDK so the first step is to create a new project.
-To do this select the new project option in the File menu along the top of the CDK.
-This will launch a wizard which will guide you through the steps to create your new project.
+Custom Controls are stored within Projects in the CDK, so the first step is to create a new project.
+To do this, select the new project option in the File menu along the top of the CDK.
+This will launch a wizard, which will guide you through the steps to create your new project.

 First, select the folder that the project will be created in.
 We recommend you create a new folder to store all of your Custom Control projects so that they are organized.
-For example you could put them in `D:\dev\custom-controls\`.
+For example, you could put them in `D:\dev\custom-controls\`.

 ![Screenshot, showing the Preact template selected](./cdkPreact.png)